w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= editors_note_end %>
 {:/nomarkdown}

-If the JavaScript is enabled, a class `active` is added to the carousel region so we can apply specific CSS when JavaScript is active.
-The items are positioned inside the carousel using `position: absolute`.
-A class `current` is added to the current item, CSS positions it frontmost, using `z-index`.
+When JavaScript is enabled, a class corresponding to specific CSS styling is added to the carousel.
+In this example the class `active` is added, and hides all the carousel items initially.

+Another class, in this example `current`, is added to the current carousel item.
+The corresponding CSS styles show and position the current item as the foremost, using `z-index` values.

 {::nomarkdown}
 <%= code_start %>